 I’m only second-guessing it, I realized, because the vibration feels stronger against my fuckin’ fingertips than it does against my genitals.
 Still, I raced to my partners to ensure I wasn’t imagining things.
 I made each of them close their eyes, then I touched the Gala to their hands — first the side edge of it, then the prong tips.
 “Which is stronger, A or B?”
 I asked like an eye doctor.
 Both quickly chose A. THE SIDE OF THE DAMN TOY.

 For a company known for its rumbly motors, it’s incredible how much power they sapped out of this one.
 On high, Gala feels weaker than the second setting of the We-Vibe Touch.
 HOW?!
 I don’t know, but it is not OK.
-Now, as was the case with the disappointing We-Vibe Wish, you can hack a slightly less offensive vibration into the Gala by using the We-Vibe app.1 But it’s not enough, and should absolutely not be necessary to make the toy palatable.
+Now, as was the case with the disappointing We-Vibe Wish, you can hack a slightly less offensive vibration into the Gala by using the We-Vibe app. ((With the draw-a-pattern feature, or by isolating one of the motors using the Crest mode.))
+But it’s not enough, and should absolutely not be necessary to make the toy palatable.

 I probably age 10 years every time I say this, but fuck it: I do not want to control my sex toys with my phone.
 I will proudly die on this hill; put it on my tombstone for all I care.
 Not everyone has a smartphone, or wants to waste battery life or storage space on a vibrator app.
 I, personally, am too busy wielding a dildo with my other hand, so I have zero hands with which to operate my phone.
 You know what we had before smartphones?
 Buttons.
 Actual, literal buttons on the toys themselves — which, spoiler alert, we were holding anyway!
 We survived before smartphones and we can survive now.